Please check below detailed analysis supplied by our product team:

-It seems, that the problem only occurs, if the german and english dictionaries are set together.
+It is the reason why “the problem only occurs, if the german and english dictionaries are set together.”.